Updated: Sep 7, 2022

 How to do it:

-These three breathing techniques are simple and effective and I believe they deserve to be included in your self-care practices.
+These three breathing techniques are simple and effective and I believe they deserve to be included in your self-care practices, which I often refer to as your self-care tool-kit.
 They can be practiced at any time, anywhere and at no cost.
 Remember, your breath is your inherent healer and guide inside of you.

 To be aware of your breathing is to be aware of you.